 In many cases, you can predict the traits that may come up in each interview by referring to the following:

 • The job posting.
 Don’t just review the duties and requirements.
-Also, take a close look at any included description of the healthcare facility for insight into the values it expects staff to uphold.
+Also, look closely at any included description of the health care facility for insight into the values it expects staff to uphold.

 • The organization’s website.
 Review any main “About Us” page or “Careers” portal for more background on the facility’s mission or core principles.

 • Professional associations.
-Some prominent healthcare groups have published standards that now influence how employers conduct job interviews.
+Some prominent health care groups have published standards that influence employers’ job interviews.
 For example, the American Nurses Association’s “Scope and Standards of Practice” has become a reference for many hospitals in clarifying the traits they seek in their nurse hires.

-Once you’ve made a list of possible job traits, you can jot down some times in your career when you’ve demonstrated them.
+Once you’ve made a list of possible job traits, you can jot down some times when you’ve demonstrated them in your career.
 Refer to the points on your resume for help brainstorming.
-Think not just in terms of your work with patients but also your work on a team of other healthcare professionals.
-Below are two examples of how you might speak to a particular healthcare trait:
+Think about your work with patients and on a team of other health care professionals.
+Below are two examples of how you might speak to a particular health care trait:

-“Recently, in my role as RN case manager, I developed newly shared documents that allowed our team to find placement options for each patient more quickly.”
+“Recently, as RN case manager, I developed newly shared documents that allowed our team to find placement options for each patient more quickly.”

 If you’re struggling to come up with examples for a specific trait, don’t worry.
 During the interview, you can always acknowledge that while your background in that area is limited, you’d love the chance to develop it further in your next job.
-While this answer won’t boost your qualifications for the role, it will emphasize your overall interest in it.
+While this answer won’t boost your qualifications for the role, it will emphasize your overall interest.

 Always Give a Forthright Answer